NINE-TENTHS OF THE LAW

-> Morales v.
-United States, Case No. 17-15215 (U.S. Court of Appeals 9th Cir., July 13, 2018).
+Perry v.
+United States (In re Morales), 895 F.3d 708, 710 (9th Cir.
+2018).
 The U.S. Geological Survey is a federal agency responsible for collecting scientific information about the “geological structure, mineral resources, and products of the national domain.”
 As part of its duties, USGS collects streamflow data and water quality samples to predict floods, manage drinking water, evaluate water quality standards, aid in the preservation of aquatic habitats, and investigate streamflow history and climate change.
 This information is collected through “streamgage” sites that include a continuously functioning measuring device that collects the mean daily streamflow in a particular watercourse.
 When a streamgage site is installed in a location without a bridge, USGS generally builds a cableway — a cable car suspended from a wire rope—to provide USGS personnel with safe access to the site.

 In 1934, USGS installed a streamgage site and cableway over the Verde River Canyon in Prescott National Forest, Arizona.
 USGS has operated the streamgage site since 1932.
 The cable stretched 286 feet across the canyon at a height of 40 feet above the river.
 Despite the cable being virtually invisible from 100 feet or more away, or to aircraft flying at the same height, USGS did not mark the cableway or add warning signs because the cable did not meet the criteria for marking under USGS policy.